 American Red Cross – Capital Area & Eastern Nebraska

-Disaster Relief Program: provides community education and 24-hour emergency response.
-It also addresses the basic needs of victims of disasters and fires.
+Disaster Relief Program: addresses the basic needs of victims of disasters and fires.
+Offers prevention services in low-income neighborhoods by providing smoke alarms and instructing about fire escape planning.

 The Arc of Lincoln